 The priest then explained the deep meaning of the sacred union and gave us wisdom for our marriage and commitment to each other.
 We were there with an open heart.
 The Andean priest said "in the universe before birth we both existed together, to be born separately to find each other in life and become one again through this union."
 He also explained how love is not conditional on commitment.

-This was followed by an offering that we made to each other known as "Kintu" using three coca leaves placed between our thumbs and fingers.
+Next was an offering that we made to each other known as "Kintu" using three coca leaves placed between our thumbs and fingers.
 We were given a moment of silence to say our thoughts for the other person.
 Then we offered the coca leaves to each other representing our exchange of promises in marriage.
 Next, we were given a belt to tie around each other's waist.
 The belt is tied with a wish for strength to be able to overcome any challenges that would arise in our lives.
 Ari's barely fit.

-The ceremony finished with the exchange of our rings, a "tinkaska" (toast) of sparkling wine, some cake, and dancing to Andean music!
+The ceremony finished with the exchange of our rings, a "tinkaska" (toast) of sparkling wine, Peruvian wedding cake, and dancing to Andean music!
 We made it just in time as the rain started coming in just as we finished.
 We ran back to the camp and enjoyed a delicious buffet to celebrate.

-In an Andean wedding they traditionally exchange gold or silver wedding bands.
+In an Andean wedding in Peru they traditionally exchange gold or silver wedding bands.
 We decided to only exchange gold rings and purchased them at JEM (Jewelry Ethically Minded) in Paris.
 It was important to us that the gold was fairly mined and ethically sourced.
 Surprisingly, brands like that are very hard to find!
 For the two weeks leading up to ceremony we wore each other's gold wedding bands chains around our necks.
 When the Andean priest saw the rings coming from around our necks, he said it was very meaningful because our rings were given from the heart.

 You may be wondering how I brought my wedding dress on the trek and wore it wrinkle free!
-Luckily the wedding is performed on the first day of the Salkantay trek, so you're able to bring your dress to the first camp without it getting wrinkled.
+Luckily the wedding is performed on the first day of the Salkantay trek to Machu Picchu, so you're able to bring your dress to the first camp without it getting wrinkled.
 Since I've been travelling around with a backpack, I bought a woven dress that doesn't wrinkle.
 You can do your hair that morning in your hotel before you leave.
 There were also mirrors at the camp in the washroom where you can do your makeup.

 During the ceremony there were four Andean flutes and a drum that played traditional Andean songs.